tremby/vubat/README.md

 The tray icon is coloured according to the battery's status:

-- red when battery is discharging and below 10%
+- Blue when battery is charging or charged
-- orange when battery is discharging and up to 30%
+- Green when battery is discharging anywhere down to 60%
-- yellow when battery is discharging and up to 60%
+- Yellow when battery is discharging anywhere down to 30%
-- green when battery is discharging and up to 100%
+- Orange when battery is discharging anywhere down to 10%
-- blue when battery is charging or charged
+- Red when battery is low

 Requirements
 ------------

-- some version of pygtk
+- Some version of pygtk
-- optionally, pynotify (in Ubuntu this is in the package python-notify), to enable notifications
+- Optionally, pynotify (in Ubuntu this is in the package python-notify), to enable notifications

 Installation